Coronavirus information for prospective students

 It is anticipated that there will be a number of options for most courses, including starting your course at City online in the expectation that you could transition to face-to-face teaching from January 2021 or as soon as it is safe for you to do so.

 If you are sponsored for a CAS for September start, please note that you might be asked to quarantine when you enter the UK in September.
-The UK Government introduced a 14 day ‘quarantine’ period for everyone entering the UK from overseas from 8th June 2020 with a small number of exceptions, including those travelling from Ireland, the Channel Islands and the Isle of Man.
+The UK Government introduced a 14 day ‘quarantine’ period for everyone entering the UK from overseas.

 These measures will be reviewed every three weeks but we do not know how long they will be in place.
 This means we need to prepare for the possibility that ‘quarantine’ measures will be in place when you begin your studies.
 If still in place in September, you will be able to self-isolate either in your Halls of Residence or in your own private accommodation.

 You should apply for a visa in the usual way.
-We will start issuing CASs from end of July and you will receive all the necessary information via email in a due course.
+We will start issuing CASs from mid-July and you will receive all the necessary information via email in a due course.
 Please check our webpages for more information on visa application process.